Baltimore Crisis Response Inc Medical Detox Unit

 Baltimore Crisis Response Inc Medical Detox Unit - Baltimore, MD

 Baltimore Crisis Response Inc Medical Detox Unit is an addiction treatment facility situated at 5124 Greenwich Avenue, 3rd Floor in the 21229 zip code in Baltimore, MD.
-It specializes in Naltrexone treatment.
-Baltimore Crisis Response Inc Medical Detox Unit provides suboxone prescription, naltrexone administration and buprenorphine detoxification.
-Some of the treatment approaches used by Baltimore Crisis Response Inc Medical Detox Unit include motivational interviewing, matrix Model and substance use counseling approach.
-Baltimore Crisis Response Inc Medical Detox Unit also specializes in detox services and offers Opioid Detox, Alcohol Detox and Benzodiazepines Detoxification.
+It specializes in Buprenorphine treatment.
+Baltimore Crisis Response Inc Medical Detox Unit provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration.
+Some of the treatment approaches used by Baltimore Crisis Response Inc Medical Detox Unit include trauma counseling, relapse prevention and 12-step rehab.
+Baltimore Crisis Response Inc Medical Detox Unit also specializes in detox services and offers Benzodiazepines Detoxification, Opioid Detox and Alcohol Detox.
 Baltimore Crisis Response Inc Medical Detox Unit provides residential detoxification and residential treatment.
 It also provides detoxification.

 Address: 5124 Greenwich Avenue, 3rd Floor, Baltimore, MD 21229